 Entrepreneurship In Action

 During fall semester, students develop, evaluate and test potential business opportunities, select the businesses they will operate, determine the resources required and develop a plan to launch their business.
-During spring semester, students develop and sell initial products, test major assumptions and create a plan for the ongoing business.
+During the optional spring semester, students launch the business, developing and selling initial products, testing major assumptions and creating a plan for the ongoing business.
 In addition to receiving support from Carlson faculty and experienced entrepreneurs, students interact with attorneys, bankers and other professional service providers.
 Each business receives up to $15,000 in funding and operates out of dedicated space at the school.
 Students direct their profits to the University or another non-profit, within a range of acceptable options.

 Number of Companies Launched